 Payroll, accounts receivable, team meetings, inventory…oftentimes, the importance of backing up your data is minified by the hundreds of other things you do as a small- or medium-sized business owner every day.
 However, spending time on your data backup strategy now can save you time in the future.
-Yes, developing a comprehensive backup plan takes effort and money, but recovering from data loss takes much more.
+Yes, developing a comprehensive backup plan takes effort and money, but recovering from data loss takes much, much more.

 What is a Data Backup Plan?